About me

 My first job was about optimizing and fixing the front end part of the main site, in order to simplify the user experience and improve performance.

-Subsequently, I worked for a few weeks on the company's CMS, a tool used to manage the editorial content published on the website.
+Later, I worked for a few weeks on the company's CMS, a tool used to manage the editorial content published on the website.
 The CMS is a SPA written in Vue.js, Vuex and Vue Router; Vuetify is the UI library chosen for developing the user interface.